 Judge Jones took this opportunity to close the gap he saw in the state of the law.
 Before this, the insurance issue was only considered concerning insurance for a vehicle of the child’s own.
 The committee that looks into such things, looked at the precise issue presented by Fichter, but did not reach a conclusion on how to address this situation vis a vis child support.
 The court acknowledges the committee’s failure to decide on this issue.
 In spite of no statutory determination, here, the court reached its own conclusion by holding that the auto insurance premium for the child on a family insurance policy would be contributed to by both parents.
 The court further held that such payment could continue after the child reached the age of 18, after child support was no longer being paid for the child.
 Judge Jones actually spoke to the conversation the parents should have with their daughter about her own contribution, after 18, to teach her a life lesson.

 Please note that this is not an Appellate or Supreme Court decision.
 Rather, it is a trial court decision rendered by Justice L.R.
 Jones of the New Jersey Superior Court of Ocean County, Chancery Division, Family Part.
 This means that this is not precedent for the entire state of New Jersey, but that does not mean that it will not be relied upon by upon by other counties.
 The case has not been appealed, though this may well become an issue in many cases across the state, in view of this decision.

-If you need to discuss a court action for auto insurance premiums in the face of child support obligations, call the Law Offices of Peter Van Aulen for a consultation at 201-845-7400.
+If you need to discuss a court action for auto insurance premiums in the face of child support obligations, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.